AGLS Board nominations

 - The first test phase of the Australian Government Legal Advice Database has been completed.
 When fully built, the database will allow government lawyers to benefit from the knowledge and prior work of their colleagues across government.
 OLSC is leading this project with support from the board.

-- The new Legal Risk Committee, which brings together the heads of legal from all departments and a selection of agencies to discuss issues of shared interest, has met twice.
+- Convening a new Legal Risk Committee, which brings together the heads of legal from all departments and a selection of agencies to discuss issues of shared interest.

-- We held the inaugural AGLS Conference on 14 October 2021.
+- The inaugural AGLS Conference held on 14 October 2021.
 The conference was delivered virtually due to the pandemic, and with 920 registered attendees was an outstanding success.
 The theme 'DNA of a government lawyer' highlighted the strong bond between technical legal expertise and people skills in modern legal practice.

-- The board is in the early stages of developing a heads of legal induction package and strategy to welcome and support lawyers appointed as general counsel for the first time.
+- The board has developed a heads of legal induction package and strategy to welcome and support lawyers appointed as general counsel for the first time.
+This is in the process of being made available to heads of legal.

-- A Mentoring Circles program, which supports the development of government lawyers through small group mentoring, is underway.
+- A Legal Circles Group Mentoring program, which supports the development of government lawyers through small group mentoring.

 Becoming an AGLS Board member